xzion/dota2-gsi/README.md

 # Node.js Dota 2 GSI module

-`dota2-gsi` provides a event driven interface for Dota 2's live gamestate data.
+`dota2-gsi` provides an event driven interface for Dota 2's live gamestate data.
 When configured, the Dota client will send regular messages to the `dota2-gsi` server, which emits an event for each attribute whenever it changes.

 ## Installation